IanHo2019/State_Tax_SZ2018/README.md

 # Replication of [Serrato & Zidar (2018)](https://doi.org/10.1016/j.jpubeco.2018.09.006)
-[Serrato & Zidar (2018)](https://doi.org/10.1016/j.jpubeco.2018.09.006) may be the first empirical Econometrics paper that impressed me.
+The first time I read [Serrato & Zidar (2018)](https://doi.org/10.1016/j.jpubeco.2018.09.006) is in 2021 (my first year in my Master program), and it became the first empirical Econometrics paper impressing me.
 Here I just share my Stata coding files that *partially* replicate this paper.

 To run my codes, the following packages should be installed in advance.
 ```stata